Free shipping on orders over $99 | $50 off orders $500+: Use code DIRECT50 | $100 off orders $1000+: Use code DIRECT100

 With a Natural Gas line, your client will also be able to select a fire pit model with a higher BTU output for a larger fire and more warmth.

-If your client doesn’t have a Natural Gas line, licensed gas professional will need to hard-pipe one to the fire pit’s final location prior to installation.
+If your client doesn’t have a Natural Gas line, a licensed gas professional will need to hard-pipe one to the fire pit’s final location prior to installation.

 It’s important to make sure the gas line is sized properly, so the fire pit will receive enough gas to meet the burner’s BTU requirements.